PKU-YuanGroup/LanguageBind/DATASETS.md

 }
 ```

-### Depth and Infrared (Thermal)
+### Depth and Thermal (Infrared)

-We are currently organizing the depth and infrared (thermal), but based on a conservative estimate, it's approximately **20T**.
+We are uploading data to [Hugging Face](https://huggingface.co/datasets/LanguageBind/VIDAL-Depth-Thermal), but based on a conservative estimate, it's approximately **20T**.
 Please be patient as we work on it.